Time and Combat

 Where defensive actions are concerned, table 22 indicates how many defensive actions a character may attempt without penalty (no roll required).
 For instance, a heroine with Incredible (40) Ftg (def) may attempt to avert two separate attacks with ease.
 Attempting subsequent aversive actions is still possible, but occurs at a cumulative -2 CS for each maneuver the character tries.

 Another thing to keep in mind is that if using their full movement in a given turn, characters can only attempt one action during that time, no matter how many they would like to.
-As such, in order to perform multiple attacks under such circumstances, they must wield them all in a singular burst.
-Regardless, actions attempted while moving one's fullest in a turn are made at a -1 CS (unless attempting a charging attack).
+To perform multiple attacks under such circumstances, they must wield them all in a singular burst.
+Regardless, unless attempting a charging attack, actions attempted while moving one's fullest in a turn are made at a -1 CS.

 Step 3: Determine Initiative

 Initiative is the order in which characters act.
 Unlike just about everything else in the Universal Heroes rules, initiative can be determined with just one d10, not percentile dice.
 What you do is roll said d10, and add it to the modifier indicated by your Intuition rank on table 23.
 Characters with a higher initiative go first, counting down until everyone has performed their first action.